matbcvo/laravel-token-auth/README.md

 # Laravel Token Auth

-A simple Laravel package to manage API tokens using Artisan commands.
+A lightweight package that simplifies API token management in your Laravel applications.
+It provides artisan commands and middleware support to create, manage, and authenticate API tokens efficiently.

 ## Features